sanbir/p2p-lending-proxy/README.md

 | `i_allowedCalldataChecker` | What the **client** can call via `callAnyFunction` and `claimAdditionalRewardTokens` | P2P Operator | Whitelist safe protocol interactions for clients |
 | `i_allowedCalldataByClientToP2pChecker` | What the **operator** can call via `callAnyFunctionByP2pOperator` and `claimAdditionalRewardTokens` | Client (or operator on their behalf) | Allow operator to claim rewards, sweep tokens, etc. |

 Both start as deny-all (`AllowedCalldataChecker` base with no rules).
-The operator upgrades the operator's checker implementation to protocol-specific rules during deployment.
-The client's checker can be upgraded to allow operator reward claiming.
+The operator upgrades the checker implementation to protocol-specific rules (e.g., `MorphoRewardsAllowedCalldataChecker` for Morpho URD/Merkl claims).

 ### Protocol Adapters